Tafadzwa98/my_website/content/blogs/Work_Experience.md

 ---
 Attached below is my latest resume.

-After finishing my undergraduate degree, I like many other students were forced to defer studies for a year due to the COVID-19 pandemic.
-Over the course of my gap year I undertook 3 internships, which I will go over in detail below starting of with my current internship at Mbuyu Capital Partners.
+After finishing my undergraduate degree, like many other students, I was forced to defer my further studies for a year due to the COVID-19 pandemic.
+Over the course of my gap year, I undertook three internships which I will go over in detail below starting with my current internship at Mbuyu Capital Partners.

 # Mbuyu Capital Partners